bluehands/Switchyard/README.md

 }
 ```

-As soon as the cursor is inside of an enum declaration, refactoring 'Expand enum to untion type' is offered, which will change the enum declaration to the following code (equality and internal members omitted):
+As soon as the cursor is inside of an enum declaration, refactoring 'Expand enum to union type' is offered, which will change the enum declaration to the following code (equality and internal members omitted):

 ```csharp